sighupio/fury-kubernetes-monitoring/katalog/aks-sm/README.md

 - Relabel metrics in order for the discovered targets to point to the correct endpoints

 ## License

 For license details please see [LICENSE](https://sighup.io/fury/license)

+### Image repository and tag

+There is no image used since this packages provides only ServiceMonitor resource for Prometheus.